-One of the ironies about the Holbrook [v.
-Deloy case?
-00:36:59] that I like to tell people about is that when we won the case, we were able to settle the case right before I came home.
-One of the good things that came about that case was people on the outside could now challenge censorship by the Department of Corrections, but a lot of people don't know about it, with books, authors, publishers.
+One of the ironies about the Holbrook v.
+Jellen case that I like to tell people about is that when we won the case, we were able to settle the case right before I came home.
+One of the good things that came about that case was people on the outside could now challenge censorship by the Department of Corrections, but a lot of people don't know about it.
+But authors, publishers.
 They can challenge if their book is censored, in addition to people on the inside, as well as their families.
 But it's just that people don't really have this information.

-Also, in winning that case, in the settlement one of the ironies is that all that labor the Department of Corrections [for them?] censoring writing, the Human Rights Coalition writings.
-The money that we got from the censorship we used to pay my salary the first year at the Abolitionist Law Center when I came home.
+Also, in winning that case, in the settlement one of the ironies is that all that labor the Department of Corrections put in censoring my writings, the Human Rights Coalition's writings.
+The money that we got from the censorship we actually used to pay my salary the first year at the Abolitionist Law Center when I came home.